We van camp a lot and a pie iron is one fundamental item we take on every trip. Pie irons take up very little room and are perfect for camp cooking.

 Now add your favorite ingredients, then place the second piece of bread on top with butter side up, close the two halves and lock it closed, and then hold it over a bed of hot coals, after a few minutes flip it over to cook the other side.

 The hardest part of the whole process is figuring out when your food is done.
 Every campfire is different and your food will cook a little different each time.
 You probably won’t get it perfect the first time, however with a little practice you’ll quickly get the knack for how long it takes.

-You don’t want your meal burnt and over done, so open the pie iron and check to see how the bread is browning.
+You don’t want your meal burnt and over done, so open the pie iron and check to see how the outside layer is browning.
 If it’s not brown enough, close it back up and continue to cook until you get a golden brown outer layer and a bubbling hot center.

 When everything is cooked to perfection, simply unhook the latch and drop your meal onto a plate, if it doesn’t pop out use a metal fork or knife to loosen it.
 Food cooked in a pie iron is extremely hot, so allow it to cool a bit before eating.
 I know I’ve burned the roof of my mouth more than once, enough said on that!